 Saranap and Parkmead are residential areas located west of Interstate 680 and south of Highway 24 between Walnut Creek and Lafayette.
+They are split between the Spheres of Influence of both cities.
 Saranap traces its origins to 1911, when it became a stop on the Oakland, Antioch, and Eastern Railroad line between Oakland and Sacramento.
 The railroad ran along what is now Olympic Boulevard, with the station located at the current intersection with Tice Valley Boulevard.
 Saranap is named for Sara Naphthaly, mother of railroad vice president Samuel Naphthaly.
-Parkmead is located east of Saranap.
+Parkmead is located southeast of Saranap.
 Despite their proximity to downtown Walnut Creek, these two communities have retained unique identities valued by their residents.

 Saranap became popular as a summer getaway in the early 1900s, with cottages located among fruit and walnut orchards.
 Much of the area was developed during the 1950s, though development continued throughout the 60s, 70s, and 80s.
-Apartments and commercial businesses were developed along Boulevard Way and on Saranap Avenue near the Interstate 680/Highway 24 interchange.
+Multi-family homes and businesses were developed along Boulevard Way and Saranap Avenue near the Interstate 680/Highway 24 interchange.
 Today, about one-quarter of the housing units in Saranap are apartments and condominiums.